RomlinGroup/Flatpack/README.md

 # flatpack.ai 🤖

+> :warning: **DISCLAIMER:** This repository contains our research.
+Verify the information and do your own research (
+> DYOR).
+We assume no responsibility for accuracy or completeness.

 flatpack.ai will democratize AI by providing a modular and open platform for anyone to train their AI models from scratch with cutting-edge technology accessible to all.
 What flatpacks did for the furniture industry, we will do for the AI industry.

 ## The flatpack.ai client (Rust) 🦀